wyattmatt/Mini-Project-Matrix/README.md

 - For determinant and inverse calculations, the input matrix must be square.
 - If the determinant of a matrix is zero, its inverse does not exist.

+## Error Handling

+The program includes robust error handling to ensure a smooth user experience.
+Here are the scenarios it handles:

+1. **Invalid Input Format**:
+   - If the user enters a non-integer value or the wrong input format, the program will prompt the user to try again.

+2. **Matrix Size Constraints**:
+   - If the user attempts to input a matrix larger than 4x4, an error message will be displayed: `"Ukuran matriks maksimal adalah 4x4."`

+3. **Incompatible Matrix Sizes**:
+   - For addition and subtraction, both matrices must have the same size.
+If they don't, the program will display an error message.
+   - For multiplication, the number of columns in the first matrix must equal the number of rows in the second matrix.
+If not, an error message will be shown.

+4. **Zero Determinant**:
+   - If the determinant of a square matrix is zero, the program will inform the user that the matrix has no inverse.

+5. **Overflow Prevention**:
+   - If the user enters very large or unreasonable numbers, the program will catch and handle potential overflow issues gracefully.

+6. **Graceful Exit**:
+   - If the user interrupts the program using `Ctrl+C` or wants to exit, the program will handle it gracefully by displaying a friendly exit message.

 ## Example

 ### Matrix Addition